learningequality/ka-lite/docs/installguide/advanced.rst

 ____________________________

-A Control Panel for simple start/stop functionality and a bit of user setup is available with a userface.
+A Control Panel for simple start/stop functionality and a bit of user setup is available with a user interface.
 It's not feature-complete, but good enough for simple usage.

 Make sure you have the PPA added (see :ref:`ppa-installation`), then run::